Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 You can do the same with the proper method, persistence, desire, and motivation.
 This isn’t rocket science!

-Ultimately, it is not the number of hours you practice but how regularly you want to link with the Korean language that matters most.
+Ultimately, it is not the number of hours you practice but how regularly you engage with the Korean language that matters most.
 The right strategy and guidance are just the icing on the cake!

 How many hours a day should you study Korean?